project-ncl/reqour-locally/README.md

 - local run is executed through an OCI Runtime, e.g. Podman

 ### Why OCI container, and not just `quarkus dev`?
-- reqour-rest could be easily run as `quarkus dev`, but running reqour-adjuster locally would require tools to run alignment in the host OS (e.g. several versions of Gradle), which would significantly complicate the process, since anyone who wishes to run reqour locally would need to intsall and maintain several versions of these tools
+- reqour-rest could be easily run as `quarkus dev`, but running reqour-adjuster locally would require tools to run alignment in the host OS (e.g. several versions of Gradle), which would significantly complicate the process, since anyone who wishes to run reqour locally would need to install and maintain several versions of these tools
 - because of the above, OCI container approach is used, which requires only OCI Runtime and compose tool (e.g. docker compose) to successfully run both reqour-rest and reqour-adjuster
 - **Note:** since there is a need to run reqour-adjuster using OCI Runtime, in order to make it consistent, this approach is used for reqour-rest as well